mecparts/SerialBackup/readme.md

 and a handy Linux system standing by with essentially unlimited disc space, I started to get ideas... and Serial Backup was born.

 Serial Backup uses a serial link to backup files using Ymodem batch protocol.
 It sends files that haven't yet been backed up to a remote system.
-Using Ymodem allows batch sends, and (for anyone running ZSDOS) the preservation of file timestamps.
+Using Ymodem allows batch sends, and (for anyone running ZRDOS or ZSDOS) the preservation of file timestamps.
 After each file is successfully sent, its archive bit is set, so it won't be backed up again until/unless it's modified.

 Serial Backup logs in to the remote system, starts up its Ymodem program in receive mode, sends all the files modified since the